Apply for your Form I-20

 • Students transferring their SEVIS record to UTSA from another U.S. college or university have additional requirements.
 See F-1 Transfer In to UTSA.

-Receive your Form I-20
+Accessing your Form I-20

 Reporting the Status of Your Visa Application